meister03/mongodb-reaction-role/README.md

 <p align="center"><img src="https://img.shields.io/npm/v/discord-mongodb-prefix"> <img src="https://img.shields.io/github/repo-size/meister03/mongodb-reaction-role"> <img src="https://img.shields.io/npm/l/mongodb-reaction-role"> <img src="https://img.shields.io/github/contributors/mongodb-reaction-role">  <a href="https://discord.gg/YTdNBHh"><img src="https://discordapp.com/api/guilds/697129454761410600/widget.png" alt="Discord server"/></a></p>

 # Discord Mongodb-reaction-role
-A lightweight managing package to save/add/remove reaction roles and save them in dm.
+A lightweight managing package to save/add/remove reaction roles and save them in a db.
 Intelligent saving ways to lower traffic up to 90% and prevent multipy fetches.
 This Package can be used for large bots too!

 **If you need help feel free to join our <a href="https://discord.gg/YTdNBHh ">discord server</a>.
 We will provied you all help ☺**
 # Download